Sriramybis/Object_Detection_Distance_Estimation/README.md

 ## Coming Soon

 - [ ] User uploads for custom object training
-- [ ] Webcam stream to remote clients
-- [ ] Stream recording and snapshots
 - [ ] Model selection dropdown
 - [ ] Confidence threshold slider
+- [ ] Webcam stream to remote clients (This feature has been implemented for locally trained models.)
+- [ ] Stream recording and snapshots (This feature has been implemented for locally trained models.)

 ---